tenntenn/gae-go-testing/README.md

 Usage
 -----

-context_test.go shows an example of usage.
+context_test.go and recorder_test.go show an example of usage.